A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Characteristic of QCC

 \subsection{Parallax, Magnitude and Proper motion}

 As mentioned above, there are 1,186,690 sources in QCC that are also present in the $Gaia$ EDR3 AGN catalog, whose astrometric properties can be found in \citet{liao2021probing1}.
 Therefore, the astrometric properties of the remaining 316,683 newly identified quasar candidates are worth investigating.
-Based on this goal, we divided the QCC catalog into two subsamples: the QCC-A subset consisting of 1,186,690 quasars already identified by EDR3, and the QCC-B subset consisting of the newly identified 316,683 quasar candidates.
+Based on this goal, we divided the QCC catalog into two subsamples: the QCC-A subset consisting of 1,186,690 quasar candidates already identified by EDR3, and the QCC-B subset consisting of the newly identified 316,683 quasar candidates.
 Among QCC-B subset, there are 113,186 (36\%) five-parameter sources, and 203,497 (64\%) six-parameter sources.
-After cross-matching with other AGN catalogs, 106,928 sources in the QCC-B subset have been identified as quasars by other catalogs, and the remaining 209,755 sources are newly identified.
+After cross-matching QCC-B with other AGN catalogs, we found that 106,928 sources have been identified as quasars (or quasar candidates), and the remaining 209,755 sources are newly identified.